Vetal0205/maze_solver_prolog/devlog.md

 I was trying various configuration, all worked fine except for big mazes with low density, like in gen_map(4, 20, 20, M).
 There is a lot of empty spaces in the maze making DFS algorithm ran out of stack memory.
 It means i did not make my code tail-recursive.
 I will try to do it in separate branch.

+## 12:39 AM (tail_recursive_dfs)

+After some research, here is what i need to do: i need to get rid of recusion (creating new activation records), meaning i need to switch from dynamic activation records to static data structures.
+Which in turn mean, i need to handle stack myself (it will have positions and their partial paths).
+Since there is no recursion, we cannot backtrack, so we will just be pushing valid moves onto the our stack for later processing.
+Each new path segment now will be stored directly inside the stack entry.